intel/tiny-tensor-compiler/docs/manual/tensor-ir.rst

 That is, on the left-hand side we have list of values that are produced by the instruction followed by an equals sign, or an empty string, if the instruction does not produce values.
-On the right-hand side, after the equals sign or empty string, the name of the instruction is written, e.g. "arith", optionally followed by instruction modifiers, e.g. "arith.add".
+On the right-hand side, after the equals sign or empty string, the name of the instruction is written, e.g. "ger", optionally followed by instruction modifiers, e.g. "ger.atomic".
 Then, a list of operands follows that is usually comma-seperated but might also be printed in a custom format (e.g. for "load", "store", "subview", etc.).
 If the instruction produces values, then the types of the returned values must be annotated after a colon.